 Some of these may affect certain women more than others.

 The most important lesson I’ve learned is to listen to my body, and that’s not just limited to running in the third trimester.
 Setting pre-determined running or workout goals in my head and then going and doing them are now two different things.
-I don’t “push through” the fatigue to get that 4 miler in, and if I’m just not feeling it, I take another rest day.
+I don’t “push through” the fatigue to get that 4-miler in, and if I’m just not feeling it, I take another rest day.
 I’ve taken more rest days than I have in a long time.
 I’m finding a good balance between movement and resting, and still at the point where I enjoy and look forward to my running time.
+Foam rolling is my best friend and I can’t tell you how much foot cream I’ve gone through.

 Here are some of the conclusions I’ve come to as far as tips for running in the 3rd trimester: